 - radiology tests

-- cardiac catheterization and other cardiac tests, such as an echocardiogram and 12-lead EKG
+- cardiac catheterization and other cardiac tests, such as an echocardiogram and 12-lead electrocardiogram (EKG)

-- lab work, such as a blood test to check for antibodies in the blood, blood type test, chemistries, complete blood count (CBC), hepatitis panel, HIV, and immunoglobulin panel
+- lab work, such as a blood test to check for antibodies in the blood, blood type test, chemistries, complete blood count (CBC), hepatitis panel, HIV test, and immunoglobulin panel

 - meetings with a social worker, financial coordinator, dietitian, pharmacist, and lung transplant surgeon